Salmon & Asparagus Hash Hollandaise Tyler Florence Hash browns

 • Kosher salt and freshly ground black pepper

 Preheat oven to 300 degrees.
-Place salmon pieces, skin-side down, as close together as possible.
+Place salmon pieces, skin-side down, as close together as possible on a foil-lined baking sheet.
+(A smaller piece of foil is fine, just turn up the edges so the oil doesn’t run off.
 Drizzle with olive oil and season with salt and pepper.
-Bake until just done, timing varies on thickness of salmon; from a few minutes and up to 15 or so, for a thick filet.
+Bake until just done, timing varies with the thickness of the salmon; from a few minutes and up to 15 or so, for a thick filet.

 For the Asparagus: